-NEW Alcohol Labeling Law
+Alcohol Labeling Law

-On July 7, 2022, Chile published Decree 98 from the Ministry of Interior and Safety that establishes rules on the commercialization and advertising of alcoholic beverages.
+On July 7, 2024, Decree 98 from the Ministry of Interior and Safety that establishes rules on the commercialization and advertising of alcoholic beverages entered into force.
 According to the law, alcoholic beverages are defined as those with an alcohol content equal to or greater than 0.5 percent by volume.

 The law mandates the use of warning labels on the potential health impacts of alcohol, and a legend explaining the risks and consequences of consumption, especially for at-risk populations such as pregnant women, drivers, and minors.
-The law becomes effective a year after publication in the Official Gazette.
 Compliance is the responsibility of the producer for domestic production or the importer, for imported products.